joanb/SpeedRunKing/README.md

 - Kotlin
 - An approach to Clean arquitecture with S.O.L.I.D practices
 - A selection of Unit and integration tests
-- Some code smells (like abuse of DTOs)
+- Some code smells (like the abuse of DTOs)

 Things you won't find inside the project:
 - Good naming overall
 - Acceptable test coverage (even ui package tests have been sacrified)
 - Friendly UX

+Libraries:
+- Koin
+- Glide
+- Retrofit
+- RxJava2
+- MockWebServer

 Comments are appreciated!